How it worksAgents

 It reasons — not just reacts.

-When something changes, the agent does not simply log a flag.
-It maps the change against operational baselines, prior decisions, and KPI history scoped to its role.
-An LLM reasons over this structured context to determine what is actually happening and what the right response is — with the rationale produced before any action is taken.
+When something changes, the agent maps it against operational baselines, prior decisions, and KPI history scoped to its role.
+An LLM reasons over this structured context — with rationale produced before any action is taken.
+When the conclusion spans departments, it emits an event on the shared event bus; the affected department agent picks it up on its next tick, asynchronously and fully audited.

 01PerceiveReads current state across all connected systems